The Purpose of a Budget and 11 Reasons Why You Need One

 A Budget Helps You Build an Emergency Fund

 Life throws many surprises your way.
-Not all of them are fun.
-Many of them are not cheap.
+Not all of them are fun, and many of them are expensive.
+Can you handle a significant, unexpected life event or expense?

 Creating an emergency fund of three to six months of living expenses is essential to your financial well-being.
 In times of trouble, you’ll have some time to recover.